aivillage/bylaws/non-profit/bylaws.md

 ### SECTION 1.
 EXECUTIVE COMMITTEE
 The board of directors may, by a majority vote of directors, designate two (2) or more of its members (who may also be serving as officers of this corporation) to constitute an executive committee and delegate to such committee any of the powers and authority of the board in the management of the business and affairs of the corporation, except with respect to:

-(a) The approval of any action which, under law or the provisions of these bylaws, requires the approval of the members or of a majority of all of the members.
+1. The approval of any action which, under law or the provisions of these bylaws, requires the approval of the members or of a majority of all of the members.
-(b) The filling of vacancies on the board or on any committee that has the authority of the board.
+2. The filling of vacancies on the board or on any committee that has the authority of the board.
-(c) The fixing of compensation of the directors for serving on the board or on any committee.
+3. The fixing of compensation of the directors for serving on the board or on any committee.
-(d) The amendment or repeal of bylaws or the adoption of new bylaws.
+4. The amendment or repeal of bylaws or the adoption of new bylaws.
-(e) The amendment or repeal of any resolution of the board which by its express terms is not so amendable or repealable.
+5. The amendment or repeal of any resolution of the board which by its express terms is not so amendable or repealable.
-(f) The appointment of committees of the board or the members thereof.
+6. The appointment of committees of the board or the members thereof.
-(g) The expenditure of corporate funds to support a nominee for director after there are more people nominated for director than can be elected.
+7. The expenditure of corporate funds to support a nominee for director after there are more people nominated for director than can be elected.
-(h) The approval of any transaction to which this corporation is a party and in which one or more of the directors has a material financial interest, except as expressly provided in Section 5233(d)(3) of the California Nonprofit Public Benefit Corporation Law.
+8. The approval of any transaction to which this corporation is a party and in which one or more of the directors has a material financial interest, except as expressly provided in Section 5233(d)(3) of the California Nonprofit Public Benefit Corporation Law.

 By a majority vote of its members then in office, the board may at any time revoke or modify any or all of the authority so delegated, increase or decrease but not below two (2) the number of its members, and fill vacancies therein from the members of the board.
 The committee shall keep regular minutes of its proceedings, cause them to be filed with the corporate records, and report the same to the board from time to time as the board may require.

-SECTION 2.
+### SECTION 2.
 OTHER COMMITTEES
 The corporation shall have such other committees as may from time to time be designated by resolution of the board of directors.
 Such other committees may consist of persons who are not also members of the board.
 These additional committees shall act in an advisory capacity only to the board and shall be clearly titled as “advisory” committees.

-SECTION 3.
+### SECTION 3.
 MEETINGS AND ACTION OF COMMITTEES
 Meetings and action of committees shall be governed by, noticed, held, and taken in accordance with the provisions of these bylaws concerning meetings of the board of directors, with such changes in the context of such bylaw provisions as are necessary to substitute the committee and its members for the board of directors and its members, except that the time for regular meetings of committees may be fixed by resolution of the board of directors or by the committee.
 The time for special meetings of committees may also be fixed by the board of directors.
 The board of directors may also adopt rules and regulations pertaining to the conduct of meetings of committees to the extent that such rules and regulations are not inconsistent with the provisions of these bylaws.

-ARTICLE 6
-EXECUTION OF INSTRUMENTS, DEPOSITS, AND FUNDS
+## ARTICLE 6: EXECUTION OF INSTRUMENTS, DEPOSITS, AND FUNDS

-SECTION 1.
+### SECTION 1.
 EXECUTION OF INSTRUMENTS
 The board of directors, except as otherwise provided in these bylaws, may by resolution authorize any officer or agent of the corporation to enter into any contract or execute and deliver any instrument in the name of and on behalf of the corporation, and such authority may be general or confined to specific instances.
 Unless so authorized, no officer, agent, or employee shall have any power or authority to bind the corporation by any contract or engagement or to pledge its credit or to render it liable monetarily for any purpose or in any amount.

-SECTION 2.
+### SECTION 2.
 CHECKS AND NOTES
 Except as otherwise specifically determined by resolution of the board of directors, or as otherwise required by law, checks, drafts, promissory notes, orders for the payment of money, and other evidence of indebtedness of the corporation shall be signed by the treasurer and countersigned by the president of the corporation.

-SECTION 3.
+### SECTION 3.
 DEPOSITS
 All funds of the corporation shall be deposited from time to time to the credit of the corporation in such banks, trust companies, or other depositories as the board of directors may select.

-SECTION 4.
+### SECTION 4.
 GIFTS
 The board of directors may accept on behalf of the corporation any contribution, gift, bequest, or devise for the charitable or public purposes of this corporation.

-ARTICLE 7
-CORPORATE RECORDS, REPORTS, AND SEAL
+## ARTICLE 7: CORPORATE RECORDS, REPORTS, AND SEAL

-SECTION 1.
+### SECTION 1.
 MAINTENANCE OF CORPORATE RECORDS
 The corporation shall keep at its principal office in the State of California and in electronic form on a cloud service that is accessible to all board members:
-(a) Minutes of all meetings of directors, committees of the board, and, if this corporation has members, of all meetings of members, indicating the time and place of holding such meetings, whether regular or special, how called, the notice given, and the names of those present and the proceedings thereof;
+1. Minutes of all meetings of directors, committees of the board, and, if this corporation has members, of all meetings of members, indicating the time and place of holding such meetings, whether regular or special, how called, the notice given, and the names of those present and the proceedings thereof;
-(b) Adequate and correct books and records of account, including accounts of its properties and business transactions and accounts of its assets, liabilities, receipts, disbursements, gains, and losses;
+2. Adequate and correct books and records of account, including accounts of its properties and business transactions and accounts of its assets, liabilities, receipts, disbursements, gains, and losses;
-(c) A record of its members, if any, indicating their names and addresses and, if applicable, the class of membership held by each member and the termination date of any membership;
+3. A record of its members, if any, indicating their names and addresses and, if applicable, the class of membership held by each member and the termination date of any membership;
-(d) A copy of the corporation’s articles of incorporation and bylaws as amended to date, which shall be open to inspection by the members, if any, of the corporation at all reasonable times during office hours.
+4. A copy of the corporation’s articles of incorporation and bylaws as amended to date, which shall be open to inspection by the members, if any, of the corporation at all reasonable times during office hours.

 All corporate records must be retained on the cloud service indefinitely and in the principal office for 7 years, or until this corporation is dissolved.

-SECTION 2.
+### SECTION 2.
 CORPORATE SEAL
 The board of directors may adopt, use, and at will alter, a corporate seal.
 Such seal shall be kept at the principal office of the corporation.
 Failure to affix the seal to corporate instruments, however, shall not affect the validity of any such instrument.

-SECTION 3.
+### SECTION 3.
 DIRECTORS’ INSPECTION RIGHTS
 Every director shall have the absolute right at any reasonable time to inspect and copy all books, records, and documents of every kind and to inspect the physical properties of the corporation.

-SECTION 4.
+### SECTION 4.
 MEMBERS’ INSPECTION RIGHTS
 If this corporation has any members, then each and every member shall have the following inspection rights, for a purpose reasonably related to such person’s interest as a member:
-(a) To inspect and copy the record of all members’ names, addresses, and voting rights, at reasonable times, upon five (5) business days’ prior written demand on the corporation, which demand shall state the purpose for which the inspection rights are requested.
+1. To inspect and copy the record of all members’ names, addresses, and voting rights, at reasonable times, upon five (5) business days’ prior written demand on the corporation, which demand shall state the purpose for which the inspection rights are requested.
-(b) To obtain from the secretary of the corporation, upon written demand and payment of a reasonable charge, an alphabetized list of the names, addresses, and voting rights of those members entitled to vote for the election of directors as of the most recent record date for which the list has been compiled or as of the date specified by the member subsequent to the date of demand.
+2. To obtain from the secretary of the corporation, upon written demand and payment of a reasonable charge, an alphabetized list of the names, addresses, and voting rights of those members entitled to vote for the election of directors as of the most recent record date for which the list has been compiled or as of the date specified by the member subsequent to the date of demand.
 The demand shall state the purpose for which the list is requested.
 The membership list shall be made available on or before the later of ten (10) business days after the demand is received or after the date specified therein as of which the list is to be compiled.
-(c) To inspect at any reasonable time the books, records, or minutes of proceedings of the members or of the board or committees of the board, upon written demand on the corporation by the member, for a purpose reasonably related to such person’s interests as a member.
+3. To inspect at any reasonable time the books, records, or minutes of proceedings of the members or of the board or committees of the board, upon written demand on the corporation by the member, for a purpose reasonably related to such person’s interests as a member.

-SECTION 5.
+### SECTION 5.
 RIGHT TO COPY AND MAKE EXTRACTS
 Any inspection under the provisions of this Article may be made in person or by agent or attorney and the right to inspection includes the right to copy and make extracts.

-SECTION 6.
+### SECTION 6.
 ANNUAL REPORT
 The board shall cause an annual report to be furnished not later than one hundred and twenty (120) days after the close of the corporation’s fiscal year to all directors of the corporation and, if this corporation has members, to any member who requests it in writing, which report shall contain the following information in appropriate detail:
-(a) The assets and liabilities, including the trust funds, of the corporation as of the end of the fiscal year;
+1. The assets and liabilities, including the trust funds, of the corporation as of the end of the fiscal year;
-(b) The principal changes in assets and liabilities, including trust funds, during the fiscal year;
+2. The principal changes in assets and liabilities, including trust funds, during the fiscal year;
-(c) The revenue or receipts of the corporation, both unrestricted and restricted to particular purposes, for the fiscal year;
+3. The revenue or receipts of the corporation, both unrestricted and restricted to particular purposes, for the fiscal year;
-(d) The expenses or disbursements of the corporation, for both general and restricted purposes, during the fiscal year;
+4. The expenses or disbursements of the corporation, for both general and restricted purposes, during the fiscal year;
-(e) Any information required by Section 7 of this Article.
+5. Any information required by Section 7 of this Article.
 The annual report shall be accompanied by any report thereon of independent accountants, or, if there is no such report, the certificate of an authorized officer of the corporation that such statements were prepared without audit from the books and records of the corporation.

 If this corporation has members, then, if this corporation receives Twenty-Five Thousand Dollars ($25,000), or more, in gross revenues or receipts during the fiscal year, this corporation shall automatically send the above annual report to all members, in such manner, at such time, and with such contents, including an accompanying report from independent accountants or certification of a corporate officer, as specified by the above provisions of this Section relating to the annual report.

-SECTION 7.
-ANNUAL STATEMENT OF SPECIFIC TRANSACTIONS TO MEMBERS This corporation shall mail or deliver to all directors and any and all members a statement within one hundred and twenty (120) days after the close of its fiscal year which briefly describes the amount and circumstances of any indemnification or transaction of the following kind:
+### SECTION 7.
+ANNUAL STATEMENT OF SPECIFIC TRANSACTIONS TO MEMBERS
+This corporation shall mail or deliver to all directors and any and all members a statement within one hundred and twenty (120) days after the close of its fiscal year which briefly describes the amount and circumstances of any indemnification or transaction of the following kind:
 Any transaction in which the corporation, or its parent or its subsidiary, was a party, and in which either of the following had a direct or indirect material financial interest:
-(a) Any director or officer of the corporation, or its parent or its subsidiary (a mere common directorship shall not be considered a material financial interest); or
+1. Any director or officer of the corporation, or its parent or its subsidiary (a mere common directorship shall not be considered a material financial interest); or
-(b) Any holder of more than ten percent (10%) of the voting power of the corporation, its parent, or its subsidiary.
+2. Any holder of more than ten percent (10%) of the voting power of the corporation, its parent, or its subsidiary.
 The above statement need only be provided with respect to a transaction during the previous fiscal year involving more than Fifty Thousand Dollars ($50,000) or which was one of a number of transactions with the same persons involving, in the aggregate, more than Fifty Thousand Dollars ($50,000).
 Similarly, the statement need only be provided with respect to indemnifications or advances aggregating more than Ten Thousand Dollars ($10,000) paid during the previous fiscal year to any director or officer, except that no such statement need be made if such indemnification was approved by the members pursuant to Section 5238(e)(2) of the California Nonprofit Public Benefit Corporation Law.